Racial Discrimination Lawyer in Portland, Oregon

 Some people believe that cases with “direct” evidence are stronger than “circumstantial” cases, but that is not necessarily true.
 The law does not value one kind of evidence over the other, and circumstantial cases can be far more compelling than cases involving direct evidence.
 We have found that the old adage “Actions speak louder than words” holds true in race discrimination cases.

-Compensation for Victims of Race Discrimination
+What Compensation is Available for Victims of Race Discrimination?

 Racial biases can cause real and substantial harm when they influence decisions and behavior in the workplace.
 One economic study estimated that workplace discrimination costs workers and businesses $64 billion dollars a year.
 Workers affected by discrimination bear costs in the form of fewer promotions and job opportunities, less pay than other workers, and lost wages in the event of a firing.
 Likewise, businesses absorb costs of discrimination through higher employee turnover, additional recruitment and training costs, loss in employee morale, and the costs of litigation.